Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

-The reach of World Vision’s global development work provides significant opportunities when it comes to disaster management.
+The reach of our global development work provides significant opportunities when it comes to disaster management.
 Recognising the crucial role of community resilience and disaster risk reduction has grown, we’ve worked to address these areas in our community development models.
 Programming that explicitly addresses individual and community resilience, early warning, disaster preparedness and mitigation is increasingly part of our work with vulnerable communities.

-World Vision uses cash transfers in contexts where goods are locally available, markets are functioning and accessible, beneficiaries are supportive and it’s safe to deliver cash.
+We use cash transfers in contexts where goods are locally available, markets are functioning and accessible, beneficiaries are supportive and it’s safe to deliver cash.
 In these situations cash transfers have significant benefits over traditional distributions, including:

 - Flexibility: cash enables beneficiaries to choose a more appropriate set of goods and services that better corresponds to their individual priorities, rather than a ‘one size fits all’ in-kind assistance package.

 - Efficiency: delivering cash avoids the large shipping, storage, transport and distribution costs of in-kind assistance.
 Cash may also mean that beneficiaries will not be forced to sell, at a large discount, the in-kind assistance they receive in order to meet their wider needs.

 - Economic impact: transfers inject cash into local markets, with multiplier effects that can stimulate the local economy and help it recover.

 - Dignity and choice: cash can provide assistance to beneficiaries in a manner that enables them to make decisions about their own welfare in ways that in-kind assistance does not.

 The right tools, whether they include a notice board used for communication with communities, or a system that facilitates cash transfers to refugees, have always played an important role in the efficiency and effectiveness of humanitarian programming.